viamrobotics/docs/docs/tutorials/make-an-led-blink-with-the-viam-app.md

 You are ready for your next robotics project.
 We recommend that you check out the next part in this series, [How to Make an LED Blink with a Raspberry Pi and the Viam SDK](../make-an-led-blink-with-a-raspberry-pi-and-sdk/), where you will learn how to use the Viam SDK to control a Raspberry Pi robot with Go or Python.

-If you are looking for some more projects that would be a great next step in your journey of learning about how to build robots, we would recommend that you check out one of following [Tutorial List](..).
+If you are looking for some more projects that would be a great next step in your robotics journey, check out our other [tutorials](/tutorials/).

-If you want to connect with other developers learning how to build robots or if you have any issues whatsoever getting Viam set up, let us know on the <a href="http://viamrobotics.slack.com" target="_blank">Viam Community Slack</a>[^slack], and we will be happy to help you get up and running
+If you want to connect with other developers learning how to build robots or if you have any issues whatsoever getting Viam set up, let us know on the <a href="http://viamrobotics.slack.com" target="_blank">Viam Community Slack</a>[^slack], and we will be happy to help you get up and running.

 ## Hardware URL list